Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 ### Level 8 => 9

+> The password for the next level is stored in the file data.txt and is the only line of text that occurs only once

 Now the task is to find a line that doesn't repeat.
 Command 'uniq' does exactly that, but there's one problem.
 Uniq reports or ommits repeated lines, but needs to have sorted input.
 Command *sort* speaks for itself.
 Let's use it.